movementlabsxyz/MIP/README.md

 - Ensures the MIP is in the correct status.
 - Ensures the authors have added themselves to [CODEOWNERS](./.github/CODEOWNERS).

 The editor is not responsible for the content.

-**Conflict resolution**: If an editor requests a change from an author that the author does not agree with and communication does not resolve the situation
+**Conflict resolution**: In the unlikely case, where an editor requests a change from an author that the author does not agree with and communication does not resolve the situation
 - the editor can mandate that the author implements the changes by getting 2 upvotes from reviewers on their discussion comment mentioning the changes.
 - Otherwise the author can request a merge without the change.